-- [4] The Presiding Officer confirmed that no Board Member raised any conflicts of interest about matters before them, and that neither party raised any objection to the panel hearing the complaint. - [5] The Respondent raised an objection to the Complainant's Rebuttal evidence claiming that several pages (see Appendix B) contained evidence that was not proper rebuttal, but rather was new evidence that the Complainant should have provided in its initial disclosure.
+- [4] The Presiding Officer confirmed that no Board Member raised any conflicts of interest about matters before them, and that neither party raised any objection to the panel hearing the complaint. - The Respondent raised an objection to the Complainant's Rebuttal evidence claiming that several pages (see Appendix B) contained evidence that was not proper rebuttal, but rather was new evidence that the Complainant should have provided in its initial disclosure.
 The Respondent argued that by providing new evidence in the Complainant's Rebuttal, the Respondent was not afforded proper time to consider the new evidence and is therefore unfair.
 The Respondent requested that this new evidence be removed and not considered by the Board.
 The Complainant argued that its rebuttal is proper in that it addresses evidence introduced by the Respondent in defence of its assessment and should be considered by the Board.
 Given the number of pages involved in the Respondent's preliminary objection, the Board will address them within its findings under each issue and or within Appendix B. However, in general, the Board will allow rebuttal evidence when it responds to evidence introduced by the Respondent and is consistent with the issue(s) raised in the Complainant's original disclosure.
-The Board will not allow evidence when it does not respond to evidence introduced by the Respondent or provides an alternative request to the issue that was raised in its original disclosure. - [6] On a procedural matter, the Complainant and the Respondent requested that all testimony and argument presented at the hearing for Compliant ID: 0262 1563, on the merit issues raised below, be carried forward to this hearing.
-On this matter, neither party objected to the other party's request.
-No additional preliminary or procedural matters were raised by any party and the hearing proceeded to the merit complaint as outlined below.
+The Board will not allow evidence when it does not respond to evidence introduced by the Respondent or provides an alternative request to the issue that was raised in its original disclosure. - [6] No additional preliminary or procedural matters were raised by any party and the hearing proceeded to the merit complaint as outlined below.